srl-labs/learn-srlinux/docs/ndk/guide/agent.md

 * lifecycle management policy
 * and others

 Custom agents must have their config file present by the `/etc/opt/srlinux/appmgr` directory.
-It is a good idea to name agent config file after the agent name, so if we, say, named our agent `myCoolAgent`, then its config file can be named as `myCoolAgent.yml` under the `/etc/opt/srlinux/appmgr` directory.
+It is a good idea to name the agent's config file after the agent's name; if we have the agent called `myCoolAgent`, then its config file can be named `myCoolAgent.yml` and stored by the `/etc/opt/srlinux/appmgr` path.

-Through the subsequent chapters of the Developers Guide we will cover the most important options, but here is a full list of config file parameters:
+Through the subsequent chapters of the Developers Guide, we will cover the most important options, but here is a complete list of config file parameters:

-???info "Full list of config files parameters"
+???info "Complete list of config files parameters"
     ```yaml
     # Example configuration file for the applications on sr_linux
     # All valid options are shown and explained